absoludity/untp-graph-validation-cli/README.md

 Once a new query is tested, stable and demonstrates the required validation, the UNTP validator CLI tool can then be updated to include the new query in its tests and present the results appropriately.

 This section explains how to develop and test new N3 queries for the UNTP credential validation tool.
-The tool uses the [EYE reasoner for JS](https://github.com/eyereasoner/eye-js) to execute N3 queries against trust graphs generated from UNTP credentials.
+The tool uses the [EYE reasoner for JS](https://github.com/eyereasoner/eye-js) to execute N3 queries against graphs generated from UNTP credentials.

-### Generating a trust graph
+### Generating a graph

 First we need some graph data to work with.
 To generate an RDF graph from the example credentials, use the `--save-graph` option: